MicrosoftDocs/power-automate-docs/articles/desktop-flows/avd-overview.md

 >-   The core features in Microsoft Power Platform: Use your standard channel to
     contact Support.

-## Getting starterd
+## Getting started

-After following the [instructions](avd-setup.md) to install and configure the starter kit, start by launching the **AVD integration configuration app** and creating a new scaling configuration.
+After following the [instructions to install and configure the starter kit](avd-setup.md), start by launching the **AVD integration configuration app** and creating a new scaling configuration.